kripanandjha/CMPE_244/assmt4/README.txt

 port, task is to create your own eint.c file from scratch and replace it with the original eint.c exist in the project location "L2_Drivers/src/eint.c".

-Enable the the interrupt and call this function from main(). for more information regarding interrupt implementation please go through 'eint.c' code comments.
+Enable the interrupt and call this function from main(). for more information regarding interrupt implementation please go through 'eint.c' code comments.